sschoedel/mlproject/README.md

 ### Sam Schoedel

 Sam was responsible for designing and training the multi-layer perceptron as well as laying out and editing the report.
-Responsibilities included presenting MLP results in the class presentation and writing the MLP portion of the report as well as summarizing the results in the conclusion.
+Responsibilities also included presenting MLP results in the class presentation and writing the MLP portion of the report as well as summarizing the results in the conclusion.